admin-ch/CovidCertificate-Documents/README.md

 # Swiss Covid Certificate - Documents

----

-:warning:**SYSTEM HEALTH STATUS**:warning:

- We unfortunately encounter technical difficulties with the covid certificate system.
-We are really sorry and give everything to solve the problem as soon as possible.

----

 This repository is the landing page of the technical documentation of the swiss covid certificate.

 [API Doc](https://github.com/admin-ch/CovidCertificate-Apidoc)